zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 ### The example in detail

-The rest of this article will be a detailed explanation of how the feed me application can be implemented.
+The rest of this article will be a detailed explanation of how the Feed Me application can be implemented.
 We'll focus mostly on how to use the Swift package to host MFEs, and how to integrate them into the shell app.
 And the full source code can be seen on [Github][micro-frontends-mobile].

 We didn't set up our services and all assets are coming from Cam Jackson's [demo][micro-frontends-demo].